The best data loss prevention services (DLP) provide an easy way to protect your business against data loss.

 The immediate line of defense is to ensure that business data is securely stored in the first place.
 The next is to ensure that only the correct individuals or usergroups have the right permissions for the right data.

-In that regard DLP services runs somewhat differently to other data security software such as disaster recovery software (opens in new tab), which simply aims to keep up to date backups, or endpoint security software (opens in new tab) which aims to prevent unauthorized access to systems.
-Additionally, there is also employee monitoring software (opens in new tab) that aims to prevent employees compromising business data and IT infrastructure (opens in new tab) by ensuring proper access permissions are in place.
+In that regard DLP services runs somewhat differently to other data security software such as disaster recovery software, which simply aims to keep up to date backups, or endpoint security software which aims to prevent unauthorized access to systems.

 DLP software has to go further than all these steps, however, and be proactive rather than reactive about preventing data loss.
 This is especially when regulations such as GDPR threaten big fines for lapses in data control that sees confidential consumer data accessed by unauthorized third-parties, or otherwise released into the public domain.